 Program 6.
 Accessory Dwelling Units.
 In July 2020, the County updated the Comprehensive Zoning Code in accordance with the October 2019 passage of California Assembly Bill AB 68 (AB 68), Assembly Bill 881 (AB 881), Assembly Bill 587 (AB 587), Assembly Bill 671 (AB 671), and Senate Bill 13 (SB 13).
 The provisions encourage the development of ADUs by making the process less restrictive for homeowners and provide incentives for their development and/or preservation.
-ADUs are an important and feasible method for providing additional affordable housing units while maintaining the existing character of the unincorporated areas.
+ADUs are an important and feasible method for providing additional affordable housing units while maintaining the existing character of the Unincorporated areas.

-- Facilitate the development of Accessory Dwelling Units through: - Implementation of, within 2 years of adoption of the Housing Element and its certification by the Department of Housing and Community Development, an informational program to disseminate easily understandable information to homeowners regarding the construction of ADUs in the unincorporated area.
+- Facilitate the development of Accessory Dwelling Units through: - Implementation of, within 2 years of adoption of the Housing Element and its certification by the Department of Housing and Community Development, an informational program to disseminate easily understandable information to homeowners regarding the construction of ADUs in the Unincorporated areas.
 This will include the creation of a webpage on the County's website, fact sheets available in public areas, and notification to all citizen advisory groups.
-Disseminate information annually. - o Preparation of pre-approved ADU plans to assist the public and streamline development of ADUs by the end of 2023. - Continue to track ADU Development through the ADU Monitoring Program The program tracks applications for ADUs, location, and affordability of any ADUs offered for rent within the unincorporated areas.
+Disseminate information annually.

+- Preparation of pre-approved ADU plans to assist the public and streamline development of ADUs by the end of 2023. - O Implementation of the Affordable Accessory Dwelling Unit Loan Program Policy Manual (July 19, 2023), within 2 years, designed to provide low-cost loans to homeowners, enabling them to construct new ADUs on their primary residences.
+Aimed to expand access to income opportunities for homeowners while also providing much needed affordable rentals exclusively for very low-income tenants with a priority on Section 8 voucher holders. - Program The program tracks applications for ADUs, location, and affordability of any ADUs offered for rent within the Unincorporated areas.
 The intent of the Monitoring Program is to track progress in meeting 2021-2029 ADU construction goals and to evaluate the need to adjust programs and policies if the pace of construction is less than anticipated.
 Should changes need to be made due to a gap in the number of ADUs projected and the number permitted, the County will make changes proportional to the gap identified within 6 months of the annual review.
 This may include, but is not limited to, rezoning or community outreach.